yhagio/tutorialedge.net/content/typescript/typescript-mongodb-beginners-tutorial.md

 tsc --init
 ```

-This command will go and create a `.tsconfig` file in the root of our project directory which will contain
+This command will go and create a `.tsconfig` file in the root of our project directory which will contain all of the default settings for compiling our TypeScript application into executable JavaScript.

+With this initialized, we'll also have to initialize a new `package.json` file.
+This can be done by calling:

+    yarn init

+The `package.json` file will contain all of our TypeScript project's dependencies.

 # Our TypeScript Application